olcf/olcf-user-docs/data/index.rst

 Orion Lustre HPE ClusterStor Filesystem
 ***************************************

 Frontier mounts Orion, a parallel filesystem based on Lustre and HPE ClusterStor, with a 679 PB usable namespace (/lustre/orion/).
 In addition to Frontier, Orion is available on the OLCF's data transfer nodes.
-It is not available from Summit.
 Files older than 90 days are purged from Orion.

 Orion is a cluster of servers with approximately 500 nodes.
 Each node plays a role in providing a POSIX namespace for users (/lustre/orion/).  ..
 A file on Lustre consists of one or more components that may hit one or more servers.
 Lustre has a distributed lock management process for concurrent access to files or regions within files.